ryancdickson/www.ccadb.org/cas/incident-report.md

 This page describes the CCADB Incident Reporting Framework and corresponding guidelines.
 For questions, contact support [at] ccadb [dot] org.

+**Notes:**
-**Note:** The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" on this page are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).
+- The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" on this page are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).
+- These guidelines consider pre-certificates (as described in [RFC 6962](https://datatracker.ietf.org/doc/html/rfc6962)) distinct from certificates.
+These terms should be interpreted literally when reading this page.

 ## Table of Contents